miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 # Introduction

-JSON Web Signatures (JWS) [RFC7515], a JSON-based signature format, are widely used to ensure the authenticity of target data.
+JSON Web Signatures (JWS) {{!RFC7515}}, a JSON-based signature format, are widely used to ensure the authenticity of target data.
 When data and JWS objects are stored over long periods of time, issues arise such as the expiration of signing certificates and the obsolescence or compromise of cryptographic algorithms.

 As an approach to Long-Term Validation (LTV), this specification defines four signature levels: the base signature level (SIG-B), the signature timestamp level (SIG-T), the long-term validation signature level containing validation information (SIG-LTV), and the long-term archive timestamp signature level (SIG-LTA).
 Furthermore, the continued addition of validation information and archive timestamps enables continued verification of signature validity, even after the obsolescence or compromise of cryptographic algorithms.

-Long-Term Validation for JSON Web Signature (LTV-JWS) is a JWS extension specification that defines a long-term signature format based on JWS JSON Serialization and a long-term validation approach similar to XAdES (XML Advanced Electronic Signature) for XML signatures.
+Long-Term Validation for JSON Web Signature (LTV-JWS) is a JWS extension specification that defines a long-term signature format based on JWS JSON Serialization and a long-term validation approach similar to XAdES [ISO14533-2] for XML signatures.

 In addition, this specification supports an indirect signing model using external references (refs), allowing multiple arbitrary files, including non-JSON data, to be used as indirect signature targets.
 This indirect signing mechanism enables JWS to be used as a more general-purpose signature.